Benozo/conduit/README.md

 - **Natural Language Interface**: Chat with your tools using conversational AI
 - **Memory Management**: Persistent memory system for tool context and conversation history
 - **ReAct Agent**: Built-in reasoning and action capabilities
-- **Production Ready**: Configurable, robust, and thoroughly tested
+- **General Use Ready**: Configurable, robust, and thoroughly tested

 ## 🤖 AI Agents Framework